joaomlap/algorithms/README.md

 # Algorithms training

-A mix of coding exercises and challenges for various sites.
+A mix of coding exercises challenges from various websites.